-The average age of our LPG carrier fleet was 7.5 years as of February 29, 2024, compared to the industry average of the world fleet of small LPGs up to 5,000 cbm, which was 22.0 years as of the same date.
-Further, the average age of our tanker fleet, which comprised one vessel as of such date, was 18.0 years of February 29, 2024, compared to a tanker shipping industry average of 12.9 years.
-We therefore face increased costs due to the age of our tanker vessel relative to many of our peers.
+The average age of our LPG carrier fleet was 8.5 years as of March 4, 2025, compared to the industry average of the world fleet of small LPG carriers up to 5,000 cbm, which was 23.2 years as of the same date.

-Charterers also have age restrictions on the vessels they charter and in the past have actively discriminated against chartering older vessels, which may result in lower utilization of our vessels and, in turn, in lower revenues.
+Charterers have age restrictions on the vessels they charter and in the past have actively discriminated against chartering older vessels, which may result in lower utilization of our vessels and, in turn, in lower revenues.
 Our charterers have a high and increasing focus on quality and compliance standards with their suppliers across the entire supply chain, including the shipping and transportation segment.
 Our continued compliance with these standards and quality requirements is vital for our operations.
 The charter hire rates and the value and operational life of a vessel are determined by a number of factors, including the vessel's efficiency, operational flexibility and physical life.
 Efficiency includes speed, fuel economy and the ability to load and discharge cargo quickly.
 Flexibility includes the ability to enter harbors, operate in extreme climates, utilize related docking facilities and pass-through canals and straits.
 The length of a vessel's physical life is related to its original design and construction, its maintenance and the impact of the stress of operations.